 In the previous sections you have worked only with a local repository.
-The next step is to share this content with a remote repository, which we manage with Stash.
-You will first have to configure your Stash account:
+The next step is to share this content with a remote repository.
+Later we will use Stash for repository management, but we need to create group accounts for you first, thus you will use another system called Gitorious for now.